Bryan De La Cruz Player Props: Marlins vs. Nationals

-Bryan De La Cruz, with a slugging percentage of .325 in his past 10 games -- including one home run -- will be in action for the Miami Marlins against the Washington Nationals, with Jake Irvin on the hill, June 17 at 4:05 PM ET.
+Bryan De La Cruz -- with a slugging percentage of .238 in his past 10 games (including no home runs) -- will be in action for the Miami Marlins against the Washington Nationals, with Patrick Corbin on the hill, on June 18 at 1:35 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Nationals.
+In his last game he had a one-hit performance (1-for-5) against the Nationals.

 Bryan De La Cruz Game Info & Props vs. the Nationals